 During your daughter's first week with us she will be given a 'Big Sister', an Upper 2 (Year 6) pupil who will be a friendly, knowledgeable mentor.
 She will have lunch with her regularly to begin with and take part in lunches, reading sessions and other 'Big Sister' activities throughout the year.
 Her 'Big Sister' will keep a very close eye out for her around the school and particularly at break and lunch times to make sure she is happy and that she knows where she is going; this can take a little time.

 Starting to build their friendships

-Girls travel to the Junior School from a wide catchment area, and many use the school coach network.
+Pupils travel to the Junior School from a wide catchment area, and many use the school coach network.

 Breakfast is available as an optional extra at the Junior School from 7.30am and school starts at 8.45 am.

 There is an Assembly on Monday and Fridays and throughout the week, girls also have Form Time sessions and Hymn Practice.
 There are two recess periods each day during which the pupils may play sports, attend clubs, enjoy the play equipment or just have fun playing and chatting.
 School lunch is self-service, and there is a wide and varied choice of food.